juliandavis-xapi/StoryLine-xAPI-JS/README.md

-Follow these steps after building you StoryLine course
+Follow these steps after building your StoryLine course

 Add to the *_lms.html file